 In all, SWCS offers 41 unique courses that give Soldiers the skills they need to survive and succeed on the battlefield.

-SWCS classes and field exercises are led by more than 400 military instructors, each of whom has operated in the same environments, for the same units, as their students will.
+SWCS classes and field exercises are led by more than 400 military instructors, each of whom has operated in the same environments -- and for the same units -- as their students will.
 Their real-world experience not only enhances the courses' instruction; it fosters camaraderie built on students' and instructors' shared sense of duty and commitment.
-Annually, one third of the uniformed instructors rotate back to the operational force from which they came, to maintain operational relevancy in both SWCS and the Army's special-operations units.
+Annually, one third of the uniformed instructors rotate back to the operational force from which they came so that they can maintain operational relevancy in both SWCS and the Army's special-operations units.
 As military personnel rotate between assignments, more than 200 expert civilian instructors and staff members support training, doctrine development and publishing initiatives by providing unique skill-sets.

-Army special-operations Soldiers have a tremendous impact on today's world.
-At each stage in their careers, the U.S. Army John F. Kennedy Special Warfare Center and School is with them to guide and develop their skills.
+Army special operations soldiers have a tremendous impact on today's world.
+At each stage of their careers, the U.S. Army John F. Kennedy Special Warfare Center and School is with them to guide and develop their skills.

-The U.S. Army John F. Kennedy Special Warfare Center and School, or SWCS, dates back to 1950, when the U.S. Army developed the Psychological Warfare (PSYWAR) Division of the Army General School, Fort Riley, Kan.
+The John F. Kennedy Special Warfare Center and School dates to 1950, when the U.S. Army developed the psychological warfare division of the Army General School at Fort Riley, Kansas.

-The U.S. Army Psychological Warfare Center and School, a unique organization with operational tactical units and a school under the same umbrella, moved to Fort Bragg from Fort Riley, Kan. in April 1952.
+The U.S. Army Psychological Warfare Center and School, a unique organization with operational tactical units and a school under the same umbrella, moved to Fort Bragg from Fort Riley in April 1952.
 In 1956, the PSYWAR Center and School was renamed the U.S. Army Center for Special Warfare/U.S. Army Special Warfare School.
-The school was given the responsibility to develop the doctrine, techniques, training and education of Special Forces and Psychological Operations personnel.
+The school was given the responsibility to develop the doctrine, techniques, training and education of Special Forces and psychological operations personnel.

 In 1985, SWCS was recognized as the U.S. Army John F. Kennedy Special Warfare Center and School.
-The major change at this time was the establishment of six training departments: Special Forces; Special Operations Advanced Skills; Survival, Evasion, Resistance and Escape; Foreign Area Officer; Civil Affairs and Psychological Operations.
+The major change at this time was the establishment of six training departments: special forces; special operations advanced skills; survival, evasion, resistance and escape; foreign area officer; civil affairs; and psychological operations.
 A few years later, the Noncommissioned Officer Academy was instituted.
-In 1989, SWCS was restructured following the establishment of a training-group and three training battalions with one support battalion.
+In 1989, SWCS was restructured after the establishment of a training-group and three training battalions with one support battalion.